karenaprakash/redux_with_react-native/Readme.md

 go to src/Container/AppContaier and you can see we are using action here which return type and payload which handle by our reducer in src/Reducers/productReducer and update our store which is in src/Store/store.js.

+# If you like my project then hit the star button

 :) have a greate coading